AbhijeetNandvikar/summon-meme/readme.md

-### This package is a fun CLI app which serves you fresh memes anytime...
+### This is a fun CLI app that serves you fresh memes anytime.

 ![summon-meme](https://github.com/AbhijeetNandvikar/summon-meme/blob/7b65da2e1d33dc772de7e9a3a80c533114619053/summon-meme-demo.gif?raw=true)